-It’s been said many times over that your diet accounts for well over 80% of your success when it comes to the results you achieve with your physique, whether you’re trying to pack on the muscle or trying to maintain it while you are cutting up.
+It’s been said many times over that your diet accounts for well over 80% of your success when it comes to the results you achieve with your physique.

-This is why so many people opt to include muscle building protein shakes and smoothies, whether high-carb or low-carb, in their workout regimen instead of just trying to focus only on a whole food diet.
+It’s also why so many people include muscle building protein shakes and smoothies in their regimen, whether high-carb or low-carb, instead of just trying to focus only on a whole food diet.

 So here is a list of some awesome ingredients that you can use to create the perfect protein shake for your muscle building needs.